botal9/function/README.md

-# std::function implementation using SO optimization
+# std::function implementation with SO optimization